Back to Blog

 Typically, money set aside in an individual retirement account (IRA) is used to help supplement your income during retirement.
 This should never be your first choice because every withdrawal shrinks the nest egg you will need when you no longer have the capacity to earn.
 However, if you’d like to dip into those funds before retirement, there are certain penalty-free withdraws you could do to help your child with major life events.

 One type of qualified withdrawal would be to pay for higher educational expenses (attending a college, university, or a post-secondary school).
 The covered expenses would be things like tuition, books, fees, and school supplies.
 If a withdrawal is made for this purpose, you will not be liable for the 10% early withdrawal fee.
-To investigate more specific details on withdrawing money for attending college, the IRS website Retirement Topics Tax on Early Distributions | Internal Revenue Service (irs.gov) or a tax advisor would be good resources to consult.
+To investigate more specific details on withdrawing money for attending college, consult the IRS website or a tax advisor.

 Wrap up

 Investing in your child’s future comes in many forms, from teaching them money management skills by opening a bank account to providing them with money to start the next chapter of their lives.
-The bank account, to me, is the crucial first step that can set other financial goals in motion, as it’s how your child starts transacting with the world around them, becoming a part of the economy.
+The bank account, to me, is the crucial first step that can set other financial goals in motion.
+It’s how your child starts transacting with the world around them, becoming a part of the economy.
 Learning how to manage money can help your child achieve their own financial goals, setting them up for whatever future success comes their way.

 Subscribe to the EastRise blog